Looking for ways to save money on a tight budget? We’ve got your back!

 It’s easy to spend a couple hundred dollars each weekend on entertainment.
 But, that frivolous spending is keeping you from being able to afford doing the things you really want.
 Eliminate it, and save money.

 30. Invite friends over for a night in

 Rather than going out, invite your friends over for a night in instead.
 Turn on some Pandora, have a few drinks, and enjoy each other’s company.
 Play some cards or have a game night.
 Staying home can be a blast!
 Plus, you’ll actually get to hear each other when you talk.

-31. Hit a matinée or rent a movie
+31. Hit a matinée or Netflix and chill

 Still want to do dinner and a movie?
 How about lunch and a matinée instead?
 I love going to the movies, and seeing a matinée is an easy way to save.
 Prices are generally several dollar cheaper, so you can still see the show at a pretty steep discount.

 Better yet, rent a movie and save even more.
 Now, you don’t even have to go to the video store.
 Just use your Netflix or Amazon Prime subscription to watch great movies on a dime.